bcoe/c8/CONTRIBUTING.md

     git fetch upstream
     ```

 1. Create local branches to work within.
-These should also be created directly off of the master branch:
+These should also be created directly off of the main branch:

     ```sh
-    git checkout -b my-branch -t upstream/master
+    git checkout -b my-branch -t upstream/main
     ```

 1. Make your changes